Visualize Simulation Data on an XY Plot

-When you log simulation data in a model, you can view the simulation results on an XY visualization in the Simulation Data Inspector.
+When you log simulation data in a model, you can view the simulation results on an XY plot in the Simulation Data Inspector.
 Then, you can replay the simulation to animate the relationships between the signals in your model.
-This example simulates a model and plots data logged in the simulation using time plot and XY visualizations in the Simulation Data Inspector.
+This example simulates a model and plots data logged in the simulation using time plots and XY plots in the Simulation Data Inspector.
 The example also shows how to inspect the plotted data using replay controls and cursors.
 The XY plot used in this example is also available in the Record and XY Graph blocks.

 The model in this example simulates the dynamics of a bouncing ball, logging the velocity and position of the ball as outputs.

 Because the model is configured to log output data, the signals connected to the Outport blocks log to the workspace and the Simulation Data Inspector.
 To simulate the model, click Run.
 Then, under Review Results, click Data Inspector to open the Simulation Data Inspector.

-To plot the data on an XY visualization, you need to add the visualization to the layout.
-By default, the Simulation Data Inspector uses time plot visualizations for each subplot in the layout.
+To plot the data on an XY plot, you need to add the visualization to the layout.
+By default, the Simulation Data Inspector uses time plots for each subplot in the layout.

-To add an XY visualization to your layout, open the Layout menu and click Edit View to open the Visualization Gallery.
+To add an XY plot to your layout, open the Layout menu and click Edit View to open the Visualization Gallery.

 From the Visualization Gallery, drag and drop the XY icon onto the plot.